 12 Different animals you could see in Torres del Paine National Park

-Torres del Paine National Park in Chilean Patagonia is one of the most popular outdoor adventure destinations in the world right now, and for good reason.
+Torres del Paine National Park in Chilean Patagonia is one of the most popular outdoor adventure destinations in the world, and for good reason.
 The park has spectacular glaciers, mountains, grasslands, lakes, and rivers, and is essentially a nature-lover’s idea of paradise.
-Many people visit to do day hikes to popular spots like the French Valley, the Grey Glacier, or the base of the Torres, or others do the W or Paine treks.
+Many people visit to do day hikes to popular spots like the French Valley, the Grey Glacier, or the base of the Torres, or others do the W circuit or Paine treks.
 And on all the many different treks and activities you can do to explore the park, you’re bound to see some of Torres del Paine’s unique and diverse fauna: animal life.
 While this is not a definitive list, here are 12 of the animals you can see in Torres del Paine National Park!

 1. Pumas – The king of Patagonia, puma sightings in Torres del Paine have become increasingly common in recent years after fires forced the guanaco population into the areas of the park with more roads and tourism infrastructure.
 The pumas live solitary lives except when the females are raising their young, which take several years to mature.
 They prey on guanacos, as well as sheep, which has led to anti-puma sentiment among ranchers and farmers, who hunt them to protect their herds.
-But conservation and educational outreach programs are slowly turning the tide of opinion on these powerful predators.
+But conservation and educational outreach programs are turning the tide of opinion on these powerful predators.

 2. Huemuls – If you catch a glimpse of these very shy and elusive deer, which are featured on the Chilean coat of arms, you are really lucky!
 Sighting a huemul is more rare than sighting a puma.
 These deer, which are endangered from diseases contracted from farm animals like sheep, loss of habitat, and hunting.
 With a brown coat and large ears, huemuls are also about half the size of regular deer.